nesanders/MAenvironmentaldata/docs/_posts/2023-02-04-eea-dp-cso-ej.md

 {% include /charts/MAEEADP_EJSCREEN_correlation_bywatershed_LINGISOPCT.html %}

 We find a statistically significant and moderately strong relationship between CSO discharge volumes and linguistic isolation.
 More linguistically isolated communities, like the Mystic River watershed, have much higher CSO discharge volumes.
-On average, **watersheds that have twice the level of linguistic isolation tend to have {{ site.data.facts_MAEEADP_CSO.depend_cso_LINGISOPCT }} the level of CSO discharge.**
+On average, **watersheds that have twice the level of linguistic isolation tend to have {{ site.data.facts_EEA_DP_CSO.depend_cso_LINGISOPCT }} the level of CSO discharge.**

 ### Relationship with racial minority demographics